camunda/camunda-bpm-examples/cockpit/cockpit-sample-plugin/README.md

 #### Testing Assets

 To test that the assets are served, we can either implement a test case or test the matter manually after we integrated the plug-in into the Cockpit webapp.

-### Integration into Cockpit

-There are two ways to add your plugin to the Camunda BPM webapp.

-1. You can copy it to the `WEB-INF/lib` folder of the Camunda webapp.
-2. You can set up a maven war overlay for the Camunda webapp.

-The first solution is the simplest: if you dowloaded the tomcat distribution, you can copy the plugin jar file to the `/server/apache-tomcat-${tomcat-version}/webapps/camunda/WEB-INF/lib/` folder and restart the server.

 ### plugin.js Main File